 An HPV test is usually done at the same time as a Pap test — a test that collects cells from your cervix to check for abnormalities or the presence of cancer.
 An HPV test can be done using the same sample from the Pap test or by collecting a second sample from the cervical canal.

 Your doctor will gently insert an instrument called a speculum into your vagina.
-The speculum holds the walls of the vagina apart so that your doctor can easily see your cervix.
+The speculum holds the vaginal walls apart so that your doctor can easily see your cervix.
 Inserting the speculum may cause a sensation of pressure in your pelvic area.
 Sometimes the speculum feels cold when it's first inserted.

-Then your doctor will take samples of your cervical cells using a soft brush and a flat scraping device called a spatula.
+Your doctor will then take samples of your cervical cells using a soft brush and a flat scraping device called a spatula.
 This doesn't hurt, and you may not even feel the sample being taken.

 After your test, you can go about your normal daily activities without any restrictions.
 Ask your doctor about when you can expect to receive your test results.